-The information above was last checked on 6/16/21.
-Remember to review the latest COVID-19 travel safety regulations for your flight between Rome and Amsterdam as this information can change.
+The information above was last checked on 11/17/22.
+Remember to review the latest COVID-19 travel safety regulations for your flight to Amsterdam from Rome as this information can change.

-The current restriction level for your return trip by plane from Amsterdam to Rome is: Partially open
+The restriction level for your return flight to Rome, Italy from Amsterdam is: Unrestricted.

 The government of Italy has imposed these measures to reduce the spread of COVID-19:

-Last checked on 6/16/21.
-We do our best to keep this information up to date, but regulations can change so please double check the latest COVID-19 travel safety regulations ahead of your flight to Rome from Amsterdam here.
+Last checked on 11/17/22.
+Remember to check the latest COVID-19 travel safety regulations for your flight to Rome from Amsterdam closer to your date of departure here here.

-Omio customers traveling this route book their cheap flights from Rome Leonardo da Vinci Fiumicino Airport to Amsterdam Airport Schiphol most frequently.
+Omio travelers most frequently book a flight from Rome Leonardo da Vinci Fiumicino Airport to Amsterdam Airport Schiphol for this route.

 Here are some other resources that might have the information you need